MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 This article discusses cumulative features and enhancements in the Mover migration tool.

+## Backend v1.19.21.22 (December 16, 2020)

+- Fix.
+Users could not authorize new Box (Single User) connectors after Box restricted some features from Mover's client.
+This issue is fixed.
+- Fix.
+Some users received the error "document library could not be found" when attempting transfers to certain SharePoint Online Document Libraries.
+This issue is fixed.
+- Fix.
+Transfers from or into OneDrive Consumer that were throttled had issues when re-trying the affected operations.
+An authorization related error message would appear on the User Log for these transfers.
+Re-tries now have proper authorization in place.
+This issue is fixed.

+## Backend v1.19.21.5 (December 10, 2020)
+This release fixes an issue with Egnyte Connector retrieving groups.

+- Fix.
+While trying to retrieve groups for Egnyte, migration would fail as it created an infinite loop.
+Retrieval of groups is now successful.

+## Backend v1.19.21.1 (December 4, 2020)
+This release fixes an issue with Box connector authorization.

+- Fix.
+Some users reported issues authorizing new Box connectors or re-authorizing existing Box connectors.
+This is due to Box blocking our authorization attempts for our current Box client.
+New Box clients have been created to bypass this issue and authorization of Box connectors should be working again.

 ## Backend v1.19.18 (November 10, 2020)

 - Fix.
 Images included in Box notes are now correctly transferred and rendered in Microsoft Word.